Defund RIOC Public Safety (PSD), not because of misconduct or bad behavior, but because it makes common sense. Even without the budget crunch.

 PSD payroll: 55 individuals.
 Budget: Approximately $4 million, roughly 12% of RIOC’s total, the majority collected from residents without consent.

 Although it’s long been clear that PSD is wildly overstaffed, an example of RIOC’s wasteful spending, the best reason for defunding RIOC Public Safety is common sense.
 The realities of 2020 demand it.

 As acting president/CEO Shelton J. Haynes reported at June’s RIOC board meeting, the state agency faces big shortfalls in the shadow of COVID-19.

 Tram ridership is down, costing hundreds of thousands per month, and investment income vanished as COVID-19 arrived.

 Add to that the stress of escalating insurance costs, and the message is clear: RIOC needs to find savings and fast.

-Unless you consider negligence misconduct, there’s no cause to criticize PSD.
-It’s officers are routinely polite and well liked, and it’s leadership with Chief Kevin Brown is capable.
+Unless you consider negligence a form of misconduct, there’s no cause to criticize PSD.
+Officers are routinely polite and well liked, and it’s leadership with Chief Kevin Brown is capable.

 But there’s just too much of nothing.

-A staff of 55 and a $4 million budget would be hard to justify in the best of times.
-In the worst, it’s impossible.
+A staff of 55 and a $4 million budget made little sense in the best of times, although an inattentive board always nods approval.
+In the worst of times, it’s ridiculous.

-RIOC will also need to cut elsewhere, but management can seize the moment by addressing obvious excess.
+RIOC must also cut elsewhere, but management can seize the moment and honor legitimate needs by reducing obvious excess.